 We really can't help it

 There are countless research publications and online articles which all come to the same conclusion.
-Whether it's explained by testosterone or evolutionary psychology, men are hard-wired to reflexively look at other women.
+Whether it's explained by testosterone or evolutionary psychology, men are hard-wired to reflexively check out other women.

 Smart women don't react impulsively